OSPF Commands

 Network's termination device search

 How is it possible to know what networks are terminated on some particular node.
 Thera are two ways how to know about it.
-The first one - start typing Node ID in Focus/From field and you will see all terminated networks on the node.
+The first one - start typing Node ID in "Find node by RID/IP.
+Find network" field and you will see all terminated networks on the node.
 Responsive image

 The second method is just to press on a node.
 New form pops up with a list of all backuped and non-backuped networks.
 The network is trated as backuped if such network is terminated on min two nodes.
 Responsive image